statisticsnorway/statbus/deployment.md

 * If HTTPS is required - supply (or create self signed, for test or development purposes) certificate:
   1. Windows 8.1/Windows Server 2012 and later can use `NewSelfSignedCertificate` cmdlet via PowerShell (more details to be described)
   1. Earlier OS versions can use `makecert.exe` utility (more details to be described)
+* Database access to run seed scripts? (more details to be described)

+## Troubleshooting

 * In case of HTTP error code 500.19 try running this PowerShell script:
   ```PowerShell
   Import-Module WebAdministration